henriqueholtz/Aws-Struggle/Compiled/Security, Identity & Compliance.md

 ## Amazon Detective

-Amazon Detective can analyze trillions of events from multiple data sources such as Virtual Private Cloud (VPC) Flow Logs, AWS CloudTrail, and Amazon GuardDuty, and automatically creates a unified, interactive view of your resources, users, and the interactions between them over time.
+Amazon Detective can analyze trillions of events from multiple data sources such as Virtual Private Cloud (VPC) Flow Logs, AWS CloudTrail, and Amazon GuardDuty findings, and automatically creates a unified, interactive view of your resources, users, and the interactions between them over time.

 ---